Check out our ultimate guide to exploring the South Island of New Zealand in winter, including food, wine, skiing, hikes, road trips, and more.

 If Christchurch doesn’t do it for you, why not head out onto the Banks Peninsula to explore some of the little seaside towns such as Little Akaloa and Akaroa only 2 hours drive from the heart of Christchurch.

 Little Akaloa doesn’t offer much in terms of cafes and restaurants but it does offer quite beaches surrounded by rolling green hills.

-It is the perfect place to regather your thoughts or the perfect place for a peaceful swim among the protected bay.
+It is the perfect place for a peaceful swim among the protected bay.

 Oban (Stewart Island)